AmbireTech/adex-protocol/README.md

 While RTB is intentionally left out, a form of programatic buying exists in AdEx: we call that "bid provisioning".

-A bid signals an intention to purchase certain advertising space/time for a certain reward, but once it's picked up by a publisher (turned into a DeliveryCommitment), the publisher will only get rewarded if they deliver the full bid goal.
+A bid signals an intention to purchase certain advertising space/time for a certain reward, but once it's picked up by a publisher (turned into a Commitment), the publisher will only get rewarded if they deliver the full bid goal.

 So it's recommended that bids are generally small - in other words, even low-traffic publishers should be able to deliver them within hours.
 Furthermore, smaller bids allow different publishers to pick them up, and the overall revenue can be maximized by tweaking the reward on a bid-per-bid basis.